 - 11.54 EA mapping shows that the River Terrace Deposits underlying the site are classified as a Secondary A Aquifer, which are permeable layers capable of supporting water supplies at a local rather than strategic scale and in some cases forming an important source of base flow to rivers.
 The Lewes Nodular Chalk Formation is classified as a Principal Aquifer, which are layers that provide a high level of water storage and may support water supply and / or river base flows on a strategic scale. - 11.55 The EA monitors groundwater quality under the WFD.
 It considers both quantitative quality (the degree to which a body of groundwater is currently affected by direct or indirect abstractions) and chemical quality.
 The groundwater in the area is currently classified as being of good chemical quality, however, it is classified as being of poor quantitative quality, and thus is not in compliance with the WFD requirements.
 The latter classification is related to potential effects on associated surface water bodies associated with water quantity and thus is not of relevance to the proposed development. - 11.56 The site is not located within a groundwater Source Protection Zone (SPZ), Nitrate Vulnerable Zone (NVZ) or a Drinking Water Protection Area (DrWPA) although the River Arun located approximately 900 m to the east is classified as a surface water DrWPA.
 There are two groundwater abstractions located on the site, as discussed within Technical Appendix G1.
-Four further groundwater abstractions are located within 1 km of the site; however, these are located upor cross-gradient from the site, located at significant distance or used for low sensitivity purposes and as such are considered not to be significant with respect to this assessment. - 11.57 Groundwater level monitoring undertaken as part of Enzygo's ground investigation in 2015 recorded groundwater levels ranging between 5.31 mbgl (1.41 metres above ordnance datum (mAOD)) in the south western corner of the site and 5.8 mbgl (0.87 mAOD) at the eastern boundary of the site.
-In addition to groundwater level monitoring undertaken in 2015, a total of 21 rounds of groundwater monitoring were undertaken by Enzygo and Grundon Waste Management between March 2018 and December 2019.
-Ramboll also carried out a groundwater monitoring visit on 18 February 2020 to investigate groundwater levels at the site during a winter period (this visit was undertaken immediately following a storm on 15 February 2020).
+Four further groundwater abstractions are located within 1 km of the site; however, these are located upor cross-gradient from the site, located at significant distance or used for low sensitivity purposes and as such are considered not to be significant with respect to this assessment. - 11.57 Groundwater monitoring visits were undertaken by Enzygo in 2015 and Grundon Waste Management Ltd carried out groundwater level monitoring visits between 2018 and November 2020.
+Ramboll also carried out a groundwater monitoring visit on 18 February 2020 immediately following Storm Dennis (15 February 2020), in order to observe the impacts of winter rain infiltration on groundwater level at the site. - 11.58 Groundwater elevations were monitored at the site during the period 2015 to 2020; since 2018 this has been at approximately monthly intervals.
+The highest recorded groundwater elevation event during this monitoring period occurred on 11 March 2020, when the elevation of the groundwater table was recorded to be approximately 3.5 mAOD (3.0 mbgl) in the area of the site which is proposed to be subject to lowering of ground levels; to the west groundwater levels were recorded at up to 4.5 mAOD (2.0 mbgl), and to the east at up to 3.0 mAOD (3.5 mbgl).
+Groundwater was broadly within the Chalk and granular River Terrace Deposits.